 This guide primarily discusses resources available from Christchurch City Libraries, which you will be able to find on our catalogue.
 The library concentrates on 19th century immigration from Britain.
 There are limited resources on alien immigrants.
 This guide also provides links to international sources of information.

-The Aotearoa New Zealand Centre focuses on Christchurch and Canterbury and has a limited concern with the rest of New Zealand.
+The Aotearoa New Zealand Centre focuses on Christchurch and Canterbury and has limited information on the rest of New Zealand.

 - No appointment is necessary